jmbanda/DrugSafetyPortal-V.20/README.md

 ## Objective 5: Allow people to Tweet to Drug Safety Portal - not yet :(

 - Not a vital task….
-But it is still onn he todo
+But it is still on the TO-DO

 ## Objective 6: Keep track of user queries for investigation of possibly new DDIs

 - Implemented for all interaction with the consumer site
     - Bring on the click streams and query logs!!!

-## Future work
+# Future work

 - UX improvement!!!
 - Cleanup (and publishing) of back-end code